 CCPA and tracking cookies

-CCPA’s definition of personal information includes unique identifiers like cookies and information regarding a consumer’s interaction with a website, application, or advertisement through browsing habits, search history etc. This means that cookies used behavioural advertising may constitute a ‘sale’, as defined in the CCPA.
+CCPA’s definition of personal information includes unique identifiers like cookies and information regarding a consumer’s interaction with a website, application, or advertisement through browsing habits, search history etc. This means that cookies used in behavioural advertising may constitute a ‘sale’, as defined in the CCPA.
 To avoid any risk, websites that use third-party cookies for advertising should display a cookie opt-out notice with a ‘Do Not Sell’ button.

 Obtain consent for tracking cookies